Whitesboro Police Department asking public to join #9pmRoutine

 They say you should set an alarm for 9 p.m. every night as a reminder to secure your home and vehicles.

-When that alarm goes off you should lock all ground floor doors and windows, make sure valuables like computers and phones are not visible to those outside your home, remove valuables from your vehicles and lock the doors, close your garage doors as well, empty mailboxes and take any packages inside.
+When that alarm goes off, people should lock all doors and windows in their home, make sure valuables like computers and phones are out of sight from the outside, remove valuables from vehicles and lock the doors, close garage doors, empty mailboxes and take any packages inside.

-The Whitesboro Police Department says by doing this you can help yourself not become a victim of theft.
+The Whitesboro Police Department says doing this can prevent thefts from homes and vehicles.